CooperHayes/ESP-32-Humidity-Controlled-Fan/README.md

 ## How It Works

 1. The humidity sensor measures the surrounding air humidity.
-2. The Arduino reads the sensor value.
+2. The ESP32 reads the sensor value.
 3. If humidity exceeds the configured threshold:
    * Fan turns ON.
 4. If humidity drops below the threshold: